 What is Quibi?
 Meet the new mobile streaming service full of premium celebrity shows

 From Netflix and Hulu to Amazon Prime and Disney+, the so-called “streaming wars” have officially taken over, with more and more ways to watch TV and shows without traditional cable available than ever.
-And soon, there will be one more to add to your list: Quibi, a new subscription-based streaming platform that will capitalize on all that time we spend on our phones by delivering TV content right to mobile.
+And on Monday, there will be one more to add to your list: Quibi, a new subscription-based streaming platform that will capitalize on all that time we spend on our phones by delivering TV content right to mobile.

 If the name sounds familiar, that’s because pretty much every major celebrity under the sun—from Chrissy Teigen to Joe Jonas—has announced a deal with Quibi for the creation of an original show.
 The platform dedicated over $1 billion to creating content in its first year, so it means business when it comes to getting the big names.